discotroll65/job-market-notes/readme.md

 These are pretty rough.
 I'll continue to update this.
 Probably going to split this up into separate more focused parts.

 Busy week for me.
-I can probably come by a/A again next Mon or Tuesto to talk shop again if it'll be helpful.
+I can probably come by a/A again next Mon or Tues to to talk shop again if it'll be helpful.

 ## General advice: